The Rum Howler Blog

 The Golden Spike

 I find it Johnnie Walker tastes great over ice.
-But, I have even been known to sneak in an equal part of sprite to bring the flavour up yet another notch.
+But, I have even been known to sneak in an equal part of sprite or ginger-ale when I am in the mood for a taller drink.
 I call this The Golden Spike.

 In a Glencairn Glass: